Topics in Quantitative Sociology

 Complete the survey by Wednesday October 9 (no later than 23:59) to ensure that I take account of your preferences.
 Work assignments will be published on the course website by midnight on Wednesday October 16.

-For 4-page reviews: Use this link (the link will be activated after Oct.
-16 when you receive you commentary assignment) to give me a list of 5 papers which you would be happy to review and I will assign you one of them (as I try to avoid multiple people reviewing the same paper).
+For 4-page reviews: Use this link to give me a list of 5 papers which you would be happy to review and I will assign you one of them (as I try to avoid multiple people reviewing the same paper).
 Complete the survey by November 30th (no later than 23:59).
+Note that I will assign papers on a "first come first served basis": feel free to complete the survey before November 30th.

 Attention in class (no smartphones, tablets or computers)